acoinfo/vsoa-python/README.md

 1. Support Real-Time Remote Procedure Call
 1. Support parallel multiple command sequences
 1. Support reliable and unreliable data publishing and datagram
-1. Support multi-channel full-duplex high speed parallel data stream
+1. Support multi-channel full-duplex high speed parallel data streams
 1. Support network QoS control
 1. Easily implement server fault-tolerant design
 1. Supports multiple language bindings
+1. Support work queue mechanism
+1. Support TLS encrypted connection
+1. Support client robot

 VSOA is a dual-channel communication protocol, using both **TCP** and **UDP**, among which the API marked with `quick` uses the **UDP** channel.
 The quick channel is used for high-frequency data update channels.
 Due to the high data update frequency, the requirements for communication reliability are not strict.
 It should be noted that **UDP** channel cannot pass through NAT network, so please do not use quick channel in NAT network.